Definition of Alliteration

 Alliteration is a literary device that reflects repetition in two or more nearby words of initial consonant sounds.
 Alliteration does not refer to the repetition of consonant letters that begin words, but rather the repetition of the consonant sound at the beginning of words.
 For example, the phrase “kids’ coats” is alliterative; though the words begin with different consonant letters, they produce the same consonant sounds.
 Similarly, the phrase “phony people” is not alliterative; though both words begin with the same consonant, the initial consonant sounds are different.
 In addition, for alliteration to be effective, alliterative words should flow in quick succession.
 If there are too many non-alliterative words in between, then the literary device is not purposeful.

-For example, alliterative “tongue twisters” are useful for encouraging language learners, generally children, to hear the similar sound repeated at the beginning of several words.
-A well known alliterative tongue twister is: Peter Piper picked a peck of pickled peppers.
+For example, alliterative “tongue twisters” are useful for encouraging language learners, generally children, to hear similar sounds repeated at the beginning of several words.
+A well-known alliterative tongue twister is: Peter Piper picked a peck of pickled peppers.
 A peck of pickled peppers Peter Piper picked.
 However, though alliterative tongue twisters are associated with children, they are useful for practicing and improving pronunciation, fluency, and articulation.
 They are often utilized by actors, politicians, and public speakers for verbal exercises in clarity of speaking.

 Common Examples of Alliteration in Everyday Speech